 Samples and sample holder for the SPELEEM microscope

-The image above is of the sample holder (cartridge) used in SPELEEM.
+The image below shows the sample holder (cartridge) used in SPELEEM.
 The sample is fixed into the sample holder with a Mo cap after gentle tightening of four symmetrically placed M2 screws.
-In both the preparation chamber and the main chamber, the sample can be heated to 400°C (radiative heating) with a filament built in the sample holder, or be heated to even higher temperatures (1300-1500°C) by e-beam bombardment.
+In both the preparation chamber and the main chamber, the sample can be heated to 400 °C (radiative heating) with a filament built in the sample holder, or be heated to even higher temperatures (1300-1500 °C) by e-beam bombardment.
 For a rough temperature measurement, there is a type-C thermocouple (W5%Re/W26%Re) spot-welded on the Mo ring under the sample.
 For a more accurate measurement, an infrared pyrometer is available.

 1) Samples for measurements in SPELEEM must be conductive, otherwise charging problems occur hindering the measurements.